cbcrc/rc-oauth2-client/README.md

   + **login(** [urlHandler] **)**

-    Generates the oauth 2.0 authorize URL and will either redirect the user's browser to the latter, or returns the URL(authorize endpoint) as a parameter to the *urlHandler* delegate so that you can, for example, open the URL in a pop-up window.
+    Generates the OAuth 2.0 authorize URL and will, by default, redirect the user's browser to the endpoint in question.
+    The default behaviour can be altered using the optional *urlHandler* parameter.

     Returns: -

     Parameters:
     + `urlHandler` //*Function*

-      Function delegate with signature
+       Optional - If set, the function delegate is called to handle the display of the authorize url/endpoint, with signature:
     ```javascript
     function(url /*String*/){}
     ```